Dora Baynham (1899-1978)

 Another brother Henry (‘Harry’) was born in 1903.

-Sadly her father Arthur died in 1905, aged 49, when Dora was just 5; her sister Nellie, who was working away from home as a housemaid, died the following year, aged 23, probably of tuberculosis.
+Sadly her father Arthur died in 1905, aged 49, when Dora was just 5; her sister Nellie, who was working away from home as a housemaid, died the following year aged 23, of tuberculosis.

-It is probably around this time that her mother Elizabeth moved the family to 151 Prince Street, Pleck which would remain the family home for more than 70 years.
+It was probably around this time that her mother Elizabeth moved the family to 151 Prince Street, Pleck which would remain the family home for more than 60 years.

-Just after Christmas 1910 Dora’s sister Lillie was admitted to the lunatic asylum at Burntwood and a month later her brother Tom died suddenly at 21, of intestinal problems (his death was the subject of an inquest).
+In 1910 her sister Lillie also contracted tuberculosis and spent a couple of months in a convalescent home and just after Christmas was admitted to the lunatic asylum at Burntwood; a month later her brother Tom died suddenly at 21, of intestinal problems.

 Census - 1911